ZhouQiangwei/dmtools/README.md

   --chunk-by chrom --bin-size 2000 --threads 1
 ```

 Bin mode uses fixed-size bins (default 2000 bp) to distribute work across threads while keeping a single, deterministic writer.
-Each worker opens its own BAM+index handle, writes a per-bin part file under `<methratio>.parts/`, and the main thread merges those parts in `(chrom,start)` order into the final dm before running `--validate-output` if requested.
+Each worker opens its own BAM+index handle and appends results to a per-thread shard under `<methratio>.parts/thread_<tid>.tmp`, capping the number of temporary files to the thread count instead of the bin count.
+The main thread replays each shard in `(chrom,start)` order into the final dm before running `--validate-output` if requested.
 A BAM index (`.bai`/`.csi`) is required; missing indexes cause the command to fail fast.

 Example bin-mode invocation with validation: